 Whether it is the actual record of someone’s military service, or their pension application (or the pension application a family member filed on their behalf), there are ample opportunities for birthplaces to be listed.
 In fact, birthplaces often had to be proven to obtain a pension, so either a record of the birth, or one or more sworn affidavits from people who knew the applicant, will be included to give the pension board the proof they needed to grant the request.
 Because birthplaces are often proven in these records, they are typically trustworthy.

 There are reams of compiled church records from around the world held by the Jesus Christ Church of Latter-Day Saints (aka the Mormons).
 You may find your ancestor’s birth or baptism (the next best thing) record among those records.
-Just go to your local Latter-Day Saints family history center, look up your ancestor’s name in their index, and order any microfilm where you see their name included.
-The microfilm will be sent to your local center for you to view.
 You can also find church records in compiled books, on websites like Ancestry.com, and at the actual churches themselves.
 Quakers were particularly good at recording vital records within the church, and there are many books of Quaker church records available. – Learn More